 Won't They Be Expensive?

 Not necessarily!
 In fact, a lot of people are shocked when they find out we can offer them a better product for less money than many of the alternatives.
-A prefabricated orthotic heat-molded in our office confers many of the benefits of a fully custom orthotic, and typically only run about $50.
+A prefabricated orthotic heat-molded in our office covers many of the benefits of a fully custom orthotic and only costs $60.
 Custom orthotics will be a bit more expensive up front, of course, but they also tend to work the best and last much longer, especially with care and maintenance.

-Can I Use the Same Pair of Orthotics in Multiple Different Shoes?
+Can I Use the Same Pair of Orthotics in Different Shoes?

 How Often Will My Orthotics Need to Be Replaced?